 Two common fiber materials are cellulose (found in plants, water molds and green algae) and chitin (found in fungi).
 Cellulose is a polymer made up of glucose monomers, as is the more familiar polysaccharide, starch, but the two have very different roles, one structural and one energy storage.
 Chitin is also a polysaccharide polymer but the subunits (N-acetylglucosamine) are hexoses with a nitrogen attached (Fig. 5).

-Both cellulose and chitin occur in fibers, strands of multiple (20-100) individual polymer molecules interacting with the neighboring molecules to form a crystalline structure.
-These fibers are significant in multiple ways: (1) because there are multiple molecules and they are bound to each other, the fibers, and the wall they are present in, are considerably ‘stronger’ (see below) than would be the case if the individual molecules did not interact to form fibers; (2) the fiber is difficult to digest because the component polymer molecules are not very accessible to enzymes and the fiber itself is not soluble in water, in spite of the fact that the monomers, e.g. glucose, are very soluble in water.
+The fibers of cellulose and chitin are consist of multiple (20-100) individual polymer molecules that interact with neighboring molecules to form a crystalline structure of the fiber.
+These fibers are significant in multiple ways: (1) because there are multiple molecules and they are bound to each other, the fibers, and the wall they are present in, are considerably ‘stronger’ (see below) than would be the case if the individual molecules did not interact to form fibers; (2) the fiber is difficult to digest because the component polymer molecules are not very accessible to enzymes and the fiber itself is not soluble in water, in spite of the fact that the monomers units, e.g. glucose, are very soluble in water.

-The fibers of chitin and cellulose are deposited in a matrix of other polysaccharide polymers whose composition is much more variable, meaning both that the polymer ‘chain’ consists of several subunits, not just one, and the linkages between subunits are more variable, not always the same and not always ‘end to end’ but with branching (one subunit connected to three other subunits, not just to the ones ‘in front and behind’ it).
+The fibers of chitin and cellulose are deposited in a matrix of other polysaccharide polymers whose composition is much more variable.
+This is because the polymer ‘chain’ consists of several subunits, not just one, and also because the linkages between subunits are more variable, not always the same one, and not always ‘end to end’ but with branching (one subunit connected to three other subunits, not just to the ones ‘in front and behind’ it).
 While these polymers are given names (hemicellulose, pectin, agaropectin), the names refer to groups of chemicals and not to a specific chemical structure and composition.
-Some of these chemicals bind to cellulose or chitin fibrils, connecting them to each other and providing more structure to the cell wall and also allowing the cell walls of adjacent cells to be bound to each other.
+Some of these chemicals bind to cellulose or chitin fibers, connecting them to each other and providing more structure to the cell wall and also allowing the cell walls of adjacent cells to be bound to each other.

-Generally, carbohydrate cell walls readily absorb water and can be considered to be a hydrogel.
+Generally, carbohydrate cell walls readily absorb water and can be considered to be a hydro gel.
 The absorption of water comes from the adhesion of water molecules to the carbohydrate components of the cell wall, in particular the ‘matrix’ polymers (e.g., pectins, hemicellulose) plus the cohesion of water to itself.
-The hydrophilic nature of the cell wall makes it highly permeable (low resistance) to the movement of water (as a result of either diffusion or as a result of pressure differences, i.e., mass flow (more discussion on this when discussing material movement, Chpt 24).
-Small water-soluble molecules also move readily through the wall both as a result of diffusion and as a result of the water that it is dissolved in moving via mass flow.
-However, dissolved cations may be slowed by being bound to negatively charged components of the polysaccharides.
+The hydrophilic nature of the cell wall makes it highly permeable (low resistance) to the movement of water (as a result of either diffusion or as a result of pressure differences, i.e., mass flow (m ore discussion on this when discussing material movement, Chapter 24).
+Small water-soluble molecules also move readily through the wall both as a result of their individual diffusion and as a result of being dissolved in water that may be moving via mass flow.
+However, dissolved ions may be slowed by becoming bound to charged components of the polysaccharides.

 Bacterial cell walls